Medically reviewed by Drugs.com. Last updated on Jan 3, 2022.

 If you use Victoza® with insulin, do not mix them into the same syringe.
 It is acceptable to inject these in the same body area, but the shots should not be right next to each other.
 Do not use Saxenda® together with insulin.

 Allow the medicine to warm at room temperature before you inject it.
 If the medicine in the pen has changed color, looks cloudy, or if you see particles in it, do not use it.

 Use a new needle each time you inject your medicine.

 Never share medicine pens with others under any circumstances.
 It is not safe for one pen to be used for more than one person.
 Sharing needles or pens can result in transmission of infection.

 Follow carefully the special meal plan your doctor gave you.
 This is the most important part of controlling your diabetes, and is necessary if Victoza® is to work properly.
 Also, exercise regularly and test for sugar in your blood or urine as directed.

 The dose of liraglutide will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of liraglutide.
 If your dose is different, do not change it unless your doctor tells you to do so.

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.

 - For type 2 diabetes:

-- Adults—At first, 0.6 milligrams (mg) injected under the skin once a day for 1 week.
+- Adults and children 10 years of age and older—At first, 0.6 milligram (mg) injected under the skin once a day for 1 week.
 Your doctor may increase your dose as needed and until your blood sugar is controlled.